 This unique business model has driven our rapid growth over the past ten years, but it presents three key challenges:

 - How do we enable various teams across the business to track which loans each funding source is funding in real time?

 - How do we record and analyse all of this financial data to make better decisions?

 - How do we make sure we’re funding loans in the most efficient way possible?

-Tackling these problems head on requires building an efficient, interconnected process of loan funding and management, accounting, reporting and data warehousing.
+To tackle these problems, we need an efficient, interconnected process of loan funding and management, accounting, reporting and data warehousing.